Construction Manager Resume Guide: Arizona Edition (2026)

 Entry-Level Assistant Project Manager

-Results-driven construction professional with 3 years of progressive project engineering experience on commercial and institutional projects up to $55M.
-Proficient in Procore, Primavera P6, and BIM coordination software.
-Track record of effective subcontractor coordination and document control management.
-OSHA 30 certified with strong analytical skills and commitment to quality delivery.
-Seeking Project Manager role to expand leadership responsibilities.
+Results-driven construction professional with 3 years of progressive project engineering experience on commercial and industrial projects up to $65M throughout Arizona.
+Arizona ROC licensed with proficiency in Procore, Primavera P6, and BIM coordination software.
+Track record of effective subcontractor coordination and document control management on fast-track projects.
+OSHA 30 certified with strong focus on heat illness prevention.
+Seeking Project Manager role to expand leadership responsibilities in the Phoenix metro market.

 Mid-Career Project Manager

-Certified Project Manager with 8 years of experience delivering commercial, healthcare, and higher education projects ranging from $15M to $85M.
-PMP certified with proven ability to complete projects on time and within budget while maintaining excellent client relationships.
-Skilled in CPM scheduling, budget management, and team leadership.
-Managed annual project volume of $120M with consistent track record of profitability and client satisfaction.
+Certified Project Manager with 8 years of experience delivering commercial, data center, and industrial projects ranging from $20M to $95M across Arizona.
+Arizona ROC licensed general contractor and PMP certified with proven ability to complete projects on time and within budget.
+Expert in semiconductor support facility construction, tilt-up construction, and fast-track delivery methods.
+Managed annual project volume of $140M with consistent track record of profitability and client satisfaction throughout the Phoenix metropolitan area.

 Senior Construction Manager

-Senior Construction Executive with 18+ years leading complex construction programs across healthcare, life sciences, and commercial sectors.
-CCM and PMP certified with $650M in career project delivery.
-Built and managed teams of up to 30 professionals while achieving 94% on-time, on-budget completion rate.
+Senior Construction Executive with 18+ years leading complex construction programs across commercial, industrial, and data center sectors in Arizona.
+CCM and PMP certified with $750M in career project delivery throughout the Southwest.
+Arizona ROC licensed general contractor with expertise in semiconductor manufacturing support facilities and high-tech industrial construction.
+Built and managed teams of up to 32 professionals while achieving 95% on-time, on-budget completion rate.
 Expert in alternative delivery methods including design-build, CM at-risk, and integrated project delivery.
-Seeking Regional Director role to leverage operational expertise and client development capabilities.
+Seeking Regional Director role to leverage operational expertise and client development capabilities in Arizona's dynamic construction market.

 Education & Certifications